kobolcs/qcs/playwright-ts-api-test/README.md

 Modern API and UI test suite for a React/PokeDemo app.
 Showcases Playwright's advanced patterns and consultant-level automation practices.

+These tests protect revenue-generating web flows by catching API and UI issues before real customers see them.
 ---

 ### When to Use Playwright with TypeScript